Ahmer13/commanders-revenue-after-getting-rid-of-owner/README.md

 ## 🎯 Project Overview

-This analysis models how the Commanders’ revenue might change over the next few seasons under improved on-field performance and more effective business operations.
+This analysis models how the Commanders’ revenue might change over the next few seasons if Daniels delivers on the hype and the front office capitalizes on the optimism.

-The study uses historical attendance, ticket pricing, and merchandise trends — then applies predictive scenarios based on QB performance and ownership changes.
+Using **historical attendance trends**, **ticket pricing data**, **merchandise sales**, and **fan sentiment metrics**, I built projections for best-case, mid-case, and worst-case scenarios.

 ---

 ## 📖 Mini Stories (STAR Method)

 ### **1. Analyzing Past Declines**
-- **Situation:** In the final years of the previous ownership, the Commanders faced declining attendance, low fan sentiment, and flat ticket revenue despite NFL-wide growth.
+- **Situation:** Under Snyder’s final seasons, the team saw declining attendance, empty lower bowls, and stagnant ticket revenue despite NFL-wide growth.
-- **Task:** Quantify the financial impact of poor performance and negative publicity.
+- **Task:** Quantify just how much the dysfunction was costing.
-- **Action:** Gathered attendance data, resale market prices, and public sentiment scores from multiple seasons.
-Built a baseline revenue trend.
+- **Action:** Collected season-by-season attendance data, resale ticket prices, and even looked at TV ratings dips during key games.
-- **Result:** Identified that revenue potential was being suppressed by 15–20% annually compared to market averages.
+- **Result:** Found that revenue potential was being held back by **15–20% annually** compared to similar-market franchises.

 ---

 ### **2. Projecting the Jayden Daniels Effect**
-- **Situation:** The Commanders selected Jayden Daniels as their new quarterback, sparking optimism across the fan base.
+- **Situation:** Commanders draft Jayden Daniels — Heisman winner, dynamic playmaker, and a shot of adrenaline to the franchise.
-- **Task:** Forecast how improved on-field performance could translate to higher revenue.
+- **Task:** Forecast the financial impact if Daniels can produce winning seasons.
-- **Action:** Modeled scenarios where win totals increased, playoff appearances returned, and QB jersey sales surged.
+- **Action:** Modeled attendance jumps, ticket price elasticity, and jersey sales surges tied to star QB performance.
-- **Result:** Projections show potential ticket price increases of 10–15% and merchandise spikes up to 25% in Daniels’ second season.
+- **Result:** Projected **10–15% ticket price growth** and a **25% spike in merchandise sales** by Daniels’ second season.

 ---

 ### **3. Measuring the Ownership Reset**
-- **Situation:** With Dan Snyder out and new leadership in place, public trust in the franchise saw a rapid boost.
+- **Situation:** Snyder out, Harris Group in — trust in the franchise skyrockets overnight.
-- **Task:** Translate improved brand perception into financial terms.
+- **Task:** Translate this morale shift into dollars.
-- **Action:** Compared case studies from other franchises post-ownership change (e.g., attendance jumps, sponsorship deals).
+- **Action:** Studied ownership change case studies (e.g., Carolina Panthers under Tepper, Golden State Warriors pre-dynasty).
-- **Result:** Identified a realistic revenue growth path of $50M+ over three seasons if momentum is maintained.
+- **Result:** Identified a **$50M+ revenue growth path over 3 years** if new ownership sustains fan goodwill and team performance.

 ---

 ## 🛠 Tools & Technologies
 - **Data Analysis:** Python (Pandas, NumPy), Excel
 - **Visualization:** Power BI, Lovable.dev
-- **Data Sources:** Historical attendance data, ticket sales, secondary market trends, fan sentiment reports
+- **Data Sources:** NFL attendance records, ticket sales reports, secondary market data, sports business publications

 ---

 ## 📌 Key Takeaways
-- Strong leadership and a competent quarterback can drastically shift a franchise’s revenue trajectory.
+- The Commanders’ brand value is heavily tied to on-field performance and QB stability.
-- Fan sentiment is directly tied to financial success in sports.
+- Winning seasons under a charismatic QB create a ripple effect in ticket sales, merchandise, and sponsorship deals.
-- Predictive modeling helps decision-makers visualize the value of on-field performance improvements.
+- Competent leadership and fan trust are as valuable as touchdowns when it comes to revenue.

 ---